-"(B) the integration of cost, schedule, and performance objectives into practical acquisition strategies aligned with available resources and subject to effective oversight; and during contingency operations.
+"(B) the integration of cost, schedule, and performance objectives into practical acquisition strategies aligned with available resources and subject to effective oversight; and i(7) Such steps as may be needed to ensure jointness and cross-service coordination in the area of program management during contingency operations.

-- "(C) procedures of the Department of Defense related to funding mechanisms and contingency contract management. - "(6) Appropriate steps to ensure that training is maintained for such personnel even when they are not deployed in a contingency operation.
+"(C) procedures of the Department of Defense related to funding mechanisms and contingency contract management.

+"(6) Appropriate steps to ensure that training is maintained for such personnel even when they are not deployed in a contingency operation.